mpv-player/mpv/DOCS/man/input.rst

     ``total-bytes``
         Sum of packet bytes (plus some overhead estimation) of the entire packet queue, including cached seekable ranges.

-    ``fw-bytes``
-        Sum of packet bytes (plus some overhead estimation) of the readahead packet queue (packets between current decoder reader positions and demuxer position).

 ``demuxer-via-network``
     Returns ``yes`` if the stream demuxed via the main demuxer is most likely